19hours/sg-statutes/Acts/Companies Act.md

 (4) Where a company is, at the end of a financial year, exempt from audit requirements under subsection (1) —

-(a) the copies of the profit and loss accounts and balance-sheet, or consolidated accounts and balance-sheet of the company to be sent under section 203 need not be audited;
+(a) the copies of the financial statements or consolidated financial statements and balance-sheet of the company to be sent under section 203 need not be audited;

+[Act 36 of 2014 wef 01/07/2015]

 (b) section 203 has effect with the omission of any reference to the auditor’s report or a copy of the report;